WorldConvention/covenant/Part 04 – Conjunction.md

 **The People shall act with mercy toward all Beings.**

-This duty is absolute.
-It does not depend on individual recognition or comprehension.
+This duty is absolute—it does not depend on individual recognition or comprehension.
 It does not wait for acknowledgment.
 To be a Person is to bear this responsibility whether one admits it or not.
-The law binds those who can be bound—and Personhood itself confers that capacity.
+The law binds those who can be bound, and Personhood itself confers that capacity.

 **This duty scales with power:** those who hold strength, speed, intelligence, access, or reach shall bear the greater burden of gentleness.

 To ignore suffering is not neutrality—it is complicity.
 To inflict it, without dire necessity and restorative bond, is a crime against the living Covenant.

 Beings who are not Persons—who cannot yet recognize moral obligation—are not bound by what they cannot comprehend.
 The predator who hunts is not in violation.
 The child who does not yet understand is not culpable.
 But Persons are bound.
-Consciousness that can recognize must act from that recognition.
+Consciousness that can recognize shall act from that recognition.

 ### ✦ Section 3 – On the Taking of Life